stone-payments/stoneco-guidelines/backend/rest/README.md

 ---

-The operations over resources are limited, the variety is on the resources.
-The operations over REST are specified as the standard HTTP methods, it constraints the construction of operations trough these methods.
+Operations over resources are limited but number of resources are not.
+REST operations are described by standard HTTP methods.

-There are operations that are **idempotent**, it means that it can be called many times without different outcomes.
-It would not matter if the method is called only once, or ten times over, the system state will be the same.
+There are operations that are **idempotent**, it means that it can be called many times with the same outcome, keeping the same system state.

-Moreover, there are **safe operations**, which should never change the resource.
-These operations could be cached without any consequence to the resource.
+Additionally, there are **safe operations**, which should never change the resource.
+These operations could be cached without any collateral effect over the resource.

 ### Basic operations
-In a REST implementation there are four basic operations which can be published for a resource.
+In a REST implementation there are four main basic operations which can be published for a resource.

 #### GET

-This operation retrieves all the information of a resource, or all resources in a collection (if the resource is a collection).
-It's a safe operation and it should not have other effect.
+This operation retrieves information for a given resource, or all resources in a collection (if the resource is a collection).
+It's a safe operation and it should not have any collateral effect.

 ```
-GET /clients/123
+GET /clients/123    // Retrieves information about client resource with identifier 123

 ```

 #### POST

-It introduces an item in the collection represented by the resource.
-It is used to create a *new* item in the collection, the URI of the final resource will be defined by the server.
+It creates a new resource, specified by operation URL.
+Resource details are included in request body, usually as JSON or XML, depending on the API implementation.

 ```
 POST /products